MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 Optional.
 Default value is **0** if not specified.

-Defines the Office licensing mode for Device based activation.
-Device-based licensing for Office 365 ProPlus is available as a license only for some commercial customers and some education customers.
-For commercial customers, the license is Office 365 ProPlus (device) and is available only through Enterprise Agreement/Enterprise Agreement Subscription.
-For education customers, the license is Office 365 ProPlus for Education (device) and is available only through Enrollment for Education Solutions (EES).
-For more information, read the blog post on education availability.
-For commercial availability, contact your Microsoft account representative.
-More info(https://docs.microsoft.com/en-us/DeployOffice/device-based-licensing)
+Defines the Office licensing mode for device-based activation.
+For more information, see (https://docs.microsoft.com/en-us/DeployOffice/device-based-licensing).

-Example values:
+Allowed values:

 - <Property Name="DeviceBasedLicensing" Value="1" />
 - <Property Name="DeviceBasedLicensing" Value="0" />